19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 (a) any bank;

-(b) any person who carries on business activities outside of Singapore which, if conducted in Singapore, would require the person to be licensed under the Banking Act (Cap.
-19); and
+(b) any person who carries on business activities outside of Singapore which, if conducted in Singapore, would require the person to be licensed under the Banking Act; and

 (c) such other person or class of persons as the Authority may prescribe;